Maclura pomifera: Ecological aspects of historical distribution

 Because of the limited original range and lack of obvious effective means of propagation, the Osage orange has been the subject of controversial claims by some authors to be an evolutionary anachronism, whereby one or more now extinct Pleistocene megafauna, such as ground sloths, mammoths, mastodons, or gomphotheres, fed on the fruit and aided in seed dispersal.
 An equine species that became extinct at the same time also has been suggested as the plant's original dispersal agent because modern horses and other livestock sometimes eat the fruit.
 This hypothesis is controversial.
 For example, a 2015 study indicated that Osage orange seeds are not effectively spread by extant horse or elephant species, while a 2018 study concludes that squirrels are ineffective, short-distance seed dispersers.
 The claim has been criticized as a "just-so story" that lacks any empirical evidence.

-The fruit is not poisonous to humans or livestock, but is not preferred by them, because it is mostly inedible due to a large size (about the diameter of a softball) and hard, dry texture.
+The fruit is not poisonous to humans or livestock, but is not preferred by them, because it is mostly inedible due to its large size (about the diameter of a softball) and hard, dry texture.
 The edible seeds of the fruit are used by squirrels as food.
 Large animals such as livestock, which typically would consume fruits and disperse seeds, mainly ignore the fruit.